 - Balance and coordination practice

 In some instances, children with cerebral palsy will have swimming therapy during their physical therapy sessions.
 These therapy sessions should be done with careful assistance and caution.
 Therapy is extremely important as it allows children to utilize muscle groups and do therapeutic exercises they otherwise aren’t able to do.
 For those who are unable to move without assistance, special computers may be available, as well as wheelchairs and braces.

 In some cases, surgery is an option to control pain, prevent deformities and improve mobility.
 There are several different types of surgeries that are useful in treating symptoms.
 The most common forms of surgery include:

-- Orthopedic Surgery: Orthopedic surgery is the most common type of surgery for CP patients.
-This type of surgery is considered the least invasive compared with other forms of surgeries.
+Orthopedic surgery is the most common type of surgery for CP patients.
+This type of surgery is the least invasive than other surgeries.
 Most children undergo orthopedic surgery in their lower extremities (legs, ankles, feet).
 However, depending on the type of disorder, some children benefit more from surgery on their upper extremities (arms, shoulders, upper back).

 Medications are meant to help cerebral palsy patients control pain and reduce complications.
 As with other forms of treatment, the type of medication your child needs will depend on the type and severity of the disorder.
 The most common types of medication for cerebral palsy include:

 - Muscle Relaxants: Muscle relaxants like Valium and Baclofen promote muscle relaxation by reducing spasms and stiff muscles.
 Most muscle relaxants are given orally.

 - Seizure Medication: Seizures are a common problem for many people who have CP.
 Anti-seizure medication like Depakene helps control seizures.
 Anticonvulsant medications such as Trileptal and Lamictal are also useful.

 - Anticholinergic Medication: For people who suffer from dystonic CP, anticholinergic medications like Robinal, may be prescribed.
 These types of medications help those who drool often and have uncontrollable body movements.